algorithmiaio/api-docs/source/includes/_apispecification.md

 ## Query parameters

+The API offers the following query paramaters:

+* `timeout={seconds}`
-`timeout={seconds}` specifies a timeout for the call (in seconds) The default timeout is 5 minutes
+  * Specifies a timeout for the call in seconds
+  * The default timeout is 5 minutes
-The maximum configurable timeout is 50 minutes
+  * The maximum configurable timeout is 50 minutes

+* `stdout=true`
-stdout=true returns the stdout the Algorithm produced during the call.
+  * Returns the stdout that the algorithm produced during the call
-Will only display if the Algorithm author initiates the call.
+  * Will only display if the algorithm author initiates the call

+* `output=raw`
-output=raw returns the result of the Algorithm call without the JSON-RPC wrapper
+  * Returns the result of the algorithm call without the JSON-RPC wrapper

-If the algorithm returned an error then an HTTP 400 status code will be used
+  * If the algorithm returned an error then an HTTP 400 status code will be used

+* `output=void`
-output=void returns immediately and does not wait for the algorithm to run
+  * Returns immediately and does not wait for the algorithm to run

-The result of the algorithm will not be accessible, this is useful in some cases where an algorithm outputs to a data:// file with a long running time
+  * The result of the algorithm will not be accessible; this is useful in some cases where an algorithm outputs to a data:// file with a long running time

 ## Output